Hocnonsense/vcontact2/README.md

 the user's $PATH, then do so.
 Otherwise, follow the instructions (at the end of the install) to ensure the install is activated.

-UPDATE DEC 2019: We now have vConTACT2 available in Bioconda!
-Wahoo!
-It gets us 99% through the installation.

 ```bash
 wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh
 bash Miniconda3-latest-Linux-x86_64.sh